openalloc/SwiftTabler/README.md

 }
 ```

-For Random Access Collection sources, `BoundValue` is:
+For value sources, `BoundValue` is a binding:

 ```swift
 typealias BoundValue = Binding<Fruit>
 ```

-For Core Data sources, `BoundValue` is:
+For reference sources, including Core Data, `BoundValue` is an object wrapper (aka 'ProjectedValue'):

 ```swift
 typealias BoundValue = ObservedObject<Fruit>.Wrapper
 ```

-Also known as `ProjectedValue`.

 Note that for Core Data, the user's changes will need to be saved to the Managed Object Context.
 See the _TablerCoreData_ code for an example of how this might be done.